Information and Samples and the NDR

 Petroleum-related information in the NDR

-Guidance on reporting and disclosure of petroleum-related information and samples will be published by early 2019.
+Guidance on reporting and disclosure of petroleum-related information and samples is available under the heading Technology and Data – Information and Samples, here:

-The OGA will launch the online NDR in early 2019.
-NDR services will be provided to the OGA by Common Data Access Ltd (CDA) for an initial two-year term.
-These arrangements will repurpose CDA’s established service offering to meet the OGA’s requirements for an NDR.
-By design the system and its functionality are intended, where possible, to be very similar to that familiar to established CDA users.
+The OGA launched the online NDR to industry users in February 2019.
+NDR services are provided to the OGA by Common Data Access Ltd (CDA) for an initial two-year term.
+These arrangements have repurposed CDA’s established service offering to meet the OGA’s requirements for an NDR.
+By design the system and its functionality are intended, where possible, to be very similar to that which has been familiar to former CDA users.

-The OGA intends to broaden access to information and samples under the widest possible terms.
+The OGA intends that access to information and samples is made in the widest possible terms.

 Petroleum Related samples in the NDR